10 Best HVAC Companies in Edgewood, WA

 Cost of HVAC Installation and Maintenance in Edgewood

-• Heat pump: Heat pumps transfer warm and cool air between your house and the outdoors.
-They don't generate their own heating and cooling, so they work more effectively in more moderate climates and may not be as effective during Edgewood's cold winters.
+• Heat pump: Heat pumps exchange hot and cold air between your home and the outdoors.
+They don't make their own heating and cooling, so they work best in more moderate climates and may not be as effective during Edgewood's cold winters.

-• Packaged heating and air: Packaged HVAC systems are often a good option for smaller houses.
-Packaged systems consist of a single combined heating and cooling unit that's usually located in a basement or attic.
-This unit tends to be compact, efficient, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems are a good choice for smaller homes.
+They have a single cooling and heating unit, normally in a basement or attic.
+This unit is often space-saving, energy-efficient, and easy to maintain.

-HVAC maintenance costs differ depending on the particular service needed.
-HVAC systems are complicated and may require different maintenance services.
-Costs for common services are as follows:
+HVAC maintenance costs differ depending on what services are needed.
+HVAC systems are complicated and can require different maintenance services.
+Fees for some common services are as follows:

 HVAC Unit TypeCost